open-orphanage-in-jesus-name/wordpress-open-orphanage-aleluya/readme.txt

 == Changelog ==

+= 0.1.20190607a =
+ * Hallelujah - register child button on that child's page
+ * Hallelujah - warning messages and enabling user registration switch from the OO aleluya page
+ * Hallelujah - admin error messages, flow of registration changes

 = 0.1.201906046b =
 * Hallelujah, praise Jesus Christ - You can now set a new cropped image from the wordpress admin (Thanks [Darren](https://wordpress.stackexchange.com/a/302962) ).
 Additionally, it now uses the description field for the mini post, which can link fully to the child, Hallelujah.